Prabhat2Space/HPC-Internship-Resources/workshop-main/README.md

 ---
 ## **NOTE**
-- If you are already familiar with deep learning with PyTorch, you can skip [01.
-Introduction to Deep Learning](./01_introduction/) and go directly to [02.
+- If you are already familiar with deep learning with PyTorch,
+- then you can skip [01.
+Introduction to Deep Learning](./01_introduction/)
+- and go directly to [02.
 Single-GPU Training](./02_singlegpu_training/).
 ---